 (Android, iOS)

 This app teaches the user what signs and symptoms to be aware of to help identify someone who may potentially attempt suicide and how to reach out for assistance.
-This app provides a list of warning signs/symptoms, the do's and don’ts for handling such a sensitive situation, and access to resources that can be utilized for support.
+This app provides a list of warning signs/symptoms, the do's and don’ts for handling such a sensitive situation, and access to resources for support.

 ASK & Prevent Suicide